 If you are wanting to hire a convertible in Vis, you are going to have to wake up bright and early.

 It is so worth buying the photography package.
 Seriously, how cool is it that you get a personal Yachtlife photographer to take professional photos of you all week?

 You’re probably going to be a better, more tanned person afterwards!

 So, there you go, my wild week with sailing Croatia with Life Before Work Yachtlife!
 Even writing this has made me a little emotional and my Yachtlife withdrawals have well and truly kicked in.

 As weird as it sounds it was worth the wait and I am so glad that I didn’t win the spot a couple of years ago because I may never have met all of these amazing people and done so many of these amazing things.

-I ate a lot, saw a lot, did a lot, drank a lot, surprisingly, didn’t spend a lot, danced a hell of a lot, took a lot of photos and learnt a lot from sailing Croatia.
-Yachtlife truly exceed my expectations and even now that I have set your exceptions of sailing Croatia with LBW very high, I am sure Yachtlife will find a way to exceed them too.
+I ate a lot, saw a lot, did a lot, drank a lot, surprisingly, didn’t spend a lot, danced a hell of a lot, took a lot of photos and learned a lot from sailing Croatia.
+Yachtlife truly exceeded my expectations and even now that I have set your exceptions of sailing Croatia with LBW very high, I am sure Yachtlife will find a way to exceed them too.